Steep Internet bill and no choice? If you live in an apartment building, the landlord might be profiting from your plight.

 Be active in your local government, and ask your representatives to support pro-competition broadband initiatives like dark fiber.

 A critical mass of public complaints can have an impact.
 You can file with both the FCC (Federal Communications Commission) and FTC (Federal Trade Commission):

 - Make denying entry to ISPs illegal.
 Hong Kong did it, and so can we.

 - Require new buildings be fiber-ready.
 European cities like Paris already do this, along with some municipalities in California.

 - Require building owners to maintain neutral wireless facilities.

 - Make revenue shares and door fees illegal in all forms.

 The combination of a limited housing market with an uncompetitive broadband market is a recipe for consumer disappointment.

+70% of world pop will live in cities by 2050, and that means more apartment dwellers… a lot of them.
 The number of rentals in the US has increased by over 700,000 per year since 2004.
 That trend promises to continue as cities grow.
 Problems accessing broadband will only grow if not addressed by regulation, free market competition, or some combination of the two.

 In the meantime, the best we can do is stay educated about our rights and refuse to sign contracts that bend the law.